grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 the flank/wing pattern.

 We'd better go and find the Dixons - they'll surely be making trouble wherever they are.
 Indeed.
-Steve is finding large rocks and flinging them at the sea on a nearby shingly beach.
+Mr Dixon is finding large rocks and flinging them at the sea on a nearby shingly beach.
 That Geology degree was worth every penny.
 Some further scoters are lounging nearby - it's quite remarkable how close in some of the subrafts are - this is _easily_ the best view I've